NekoAlosama/fix_audio/README.md

     * .mp3 file output is longer than it should
 * FFT alignment algorithm introduces clicks in certian audio
   * Likely cause is with the use of a short-time Fourier transform (STFT)
+    * Experiments with lots of overlapped DTFTs don't have clicks, but have noticable spectral noise that can't be removed without lots of processing
+      * Might be mitigated through better windows, but I don't know how to implement those (Dolph-Chebyshev, DPSS/Kaiser)
   * Phase changes are not preserved between chunks, so large differences in phase could cause jumps?
-    * Just average the phase of each consecutive FFT?
+    * Average the phase of each consecutive FFT?
+  * Also seems to be affected by windowing and overlap-adding
+    * Seems that Hann and Blackman windows aren't good enough?
+  * Example album with introduced clicks: SOPHIE - "PRODUCT" (2025 Reissue)
 * FFT introduces relatively minor transient smearing / pre-echo
   * Mainly affects very short hi-hats and sounds delayed in one channel